Learn About Diastasis Recti

 In infants, the condition is most easily seen when the baby tries to sit up.
 When the infant is relaxed, you can often feel the edges of the rectus muscles.

 Diastasis recti is commonly seen in women who have multiple pregnancies.
 This is because the muscles have been stretched many times.
 Extra skin and soft tissue in the front of the abdominal wall may be the only signs of this condition in early pregnancy.
-In the later part of pregnancy, the top of the pregnant uterus can be seen bulging out of the abdominal wall.
-An outline of parts of the unborn baby may be seen in some severe cases.
+In the later part of pregnancy, the top of the pregnant uterus may be seen bulging out of the abdominal wall.

 Not sure about your diagnosis?